by Steve Shepard, Storyist developer, and avid NaNoWriMo participant.

 Tip: Play with a friend.
 This exercise can be uproariously funny if you give it half a chance.

 Tip 2: Be as specific as possible.
-Use “my boss” instead of “management,” and “James Comey” instead of “the FBI.”
+Use “my boss” instead of “management” and “Bill Gates” instead of “the cabal.”
 Even a vast conspiracy needs a point person through whom the reader can experience the evil.
 You probably should use a fictional name, however.

 Look at your “What If” question.
 What is the story is about?